 Nocturne first appeared in the Chromium source code in April, and started in the “Poppy” line of Chromebooks — the same base that the HP Chromebook X2 and Samsung Chromebook Plus V2 are built upon.
 In the last five months, code has been added that reveals more information.
 Nocturne is not special in this regard, as the code for most Chromebooks develops in the open.

 Let’s start with the basics.
 Nocturne is a detachable, like the HP Chromebook X2, meaning it will come free of its keyboard base to work as a tablet.
-Just like the Pixelbook, Nocturne will have two USB-C ports, a screen resolution of 2400 x 1600 and no SD card slot, which comes as a surprise considering the X2 has a microSD card slot.
+Just like the Pixelbook, Nocturne will have two USB-C ports and no SD card slot, which comes as a surprise considering the X2 has a microSD card slot.
 To make up for the lack of microSD card support, Nocturne will instead have support for NVMe solid state drives, like the higher-end Pixelbook models.
+Nocturne was originally believed to have the same resolution as the Pixelbook, but has now been confirmed to have a screen resolution of 3000 x 2000, giving it a 3:2 aspect ratio.

 There are also multiple variants of Nocturne in testing, as it has been spotted with two Intel processor generations, the powerful “Kaby Lake” family as found in the Pixelbook, and “Amber Lake” which is an “extremely-low power” variant of Kaby Lake, only offering dual-core processing.